lbke/ssr-theory/readme.md

 RedwoodJS or SvelteKit adopts this build-time definition of pre-rendering.
 SvelteKit specifically states the scenarios where pre-rendering applies https://kit.svelte.dev/docs#ssr-and-javascript-prerender-when-not-to-prerender:
 "Not all pages are suitable for prerendering.
 Any content that is prerendered will be seen by all users.
 You can of course fetch personalized data in `onMount` in a prerendered page, but this may result in a poorer user experience since it will involve blank initial content or loading indicators."
-While we agree with the fact that client-side rend
+While we agree with the fact that client-side rendering leads to a slower user experience and unnecessary renders, we claim that personalized content can actually be pre-rendered, under the condition of adding the right micro-server in front of the frontend application.

 ## Definitions